The Captive (2014 film)

-The Captive, formerly Queen of the Night and Captives, is a 2014 Canadian thriller film directed by Atom Egoyan with a script he co-wrote with David Fraser.
+The Captive is a 2014 Canadian thriller film directed by Atom Egoyan from a script he co-wrote with David Fraser.
 The film stars Ryan Reynolds, Bruce Greenwood, Scott Speedman, Rosario Dawson, Mireille Enos, Kevin Durand, and Alexia Fast.
 It was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival.
-The film was released in select theaters and on demand on December 12, 2014.
+The film was released in select theaters and on-demand on December 12, 2014.

 The film has a nonlinear presentation, and only context differentiates the current scenes from the flashbacks.
 Additionally, although the film takes place over eight years, all of the scenes take place during winter for dramatic effect.

 Plot

 In Niagara Falls, Ontario, homicide detective Jeffrey Cornwall interviews for a job with Nicole Dunlop in the Internet Child Exploitation Unit.
 He recoils in disgust after seeing the images related to an open case, but Nicole advises him these are the types of images he will have to see every day and not look away from.

 Meanwhile, local contractor Matthew Lane picks up his 9-year-old daughter, Cassandra, after her figure skating practice.
 Matthew stops to pick up pie, leaving Cassandra in his truck.
 Minutes later, he returns to find her missing.
 He reports the abduction to the police station, where Jeffrey and Nicole are assigned to the case.
 They are skeptical of his story, which infuriates him.
 Cassandra's mother, Tina Lane, arrives and breaks down in rage at Matthew.

 Eight years later, Matthew and Tina are estranged; she blames him for Cassandra's disappearance.
 Nicole and Jeffrey are now romantically involved.
 Tina meets with the police regularly to discuss their case but Matthew, originally a suspect, has become a vigilante in the search for Cassandra.

 This entire time Cassandra has been held captive in the home of a child pornographer named Mika, who has installed remote cameras in the hotel rooms where Tina works as a chambermaid.
-Although Mika leaves his house to work and is no longer sexually interested in the now-teenaged Cassandra, the fear that he will harm her parents keeps Cassandra from escaping or seeking help.
+Although Mika leaves his house to work and is no longer sexually interested in the now-adult Cassandra, the fear that he will harm her parents keeps Cassandra from escaping or seeking help.

 Jeffrey finds recent photos of Cassandra online.
 Mika makes her tell stories on camera to lure in younger children.
 Nicole poses as a child, which allows her and Jeffrey to catch a child molester named Willy, as well as a group of others.
-The arrests put Nicole into the public eye.
+The arrests put Nicole in the public eye.
 Mika visits Willy in prison and urges him not to take any deals for cooperation.
 Willy says he will only comply if someone kidnaps Nicole and forces her to reveal what in her past may have inspired her to pursue child protection.